Samuel A. Goldblith Professor of Applied Biology

 Learn more about the work that Professor Anderson’s lab is doing to create tiny nanoparticles that can deliver RNA to a cancer cell to stop tumor growth by watching this video: "Inside the Lab: Daniel G. Anderson, Ph.D."

-Dr. Daniel G. Anderson is the Goldblith Associate Professor at the Massachusetts Institute of Technology, and a member of the Department of Chemical Engineering, the Institute of Medical Engineering and Science, and the Koch Institute for Integrative Cancer Research.
+Dr. Daniel G. Anderson is the Samuel A. Goldblith Professor of Applied Biology, Associate Professor, Chemical Engineering and Institute for Medical Engineering and Science, and member of the Koch Institute for Integrative Cancer Research at MIT.
 He received his PhD in molecular genetics from the University of California at Davis.
 At MIT, he pioneered the use of robotic methods for the development of smart biomaterials for drug delivery and medical devices.
 His work has led to the first methods rapid synthesis, formulation, analysis, and biological evaluation of large libraries of biomaterials for use in medical devices, cell therapy and drug delivery.
 In particular, the advanced drug delivery systems he has developed provide new methods for nanoparticulate drug delivery, non-viral gene therapy, siRNA delivery, and vaccines.
 His work has resulted in the publication of over 230 papers, patents and patent applications.
 These patents have led to a number of licenses to pharmaceutical, chemical and biotechnology companies, and a number of products that have been commercialized or are in clinical development.

 Our research is centered on developing new materials for medicine.
 One particularly important problem is the quest to develop nanoparticles that support the therapeutic delivery of drugs and macromolecules, inside of specific cell targets, in vivo.
 There are many macromolecular drugs, such as DNA, RNA and some proteins, with great therapeutic potential that will only function when inside of a cell.
 Furthermore, many drugs are non-functional or even toxic if they do not get delivered to the correct cell-types in the body.
 The rational design of nanoparticulate drug delivery systems is often challenging, particularly when the design criteria are difficult to define.
 To address this challenge, we have developed fully automated, combinatorial systems for the synthesis, purification, characterization, and formulation of new biomaterials and nanoformulations.
 Materials identified using these approaches have shown great utility both in vitro and in vivo, including in non-human primate studies.
 We continue to focus our efforts towards developing next generation nanotherapeutics for cancer and other diseases, and to develop an understanding of the structure/function relationships between nanoparticle structure and biological activity.